 Ocean acidification conditions did not alter the response of manila clams to temperature stress.
-In addition, the expression of several genes associated with processes such as calcium ion binding, metabolism, translation, and stress response were not different in juvenile clams exposed to elevated pCO2.
-While there is a need for additional studies that examine different life stages, these data indicate juvenile clams could be relatively more resilient to elevated pCO2 conditions expected to occur this century.
-This is resiliency is consistent with their life history as adults are infaunal and live buried in sediment where pCO2 is typically higher due to respiration and decomposition.
-Adaptation has been observed in other sub-benthic bivalves including the hard clam, Mercinaria mercenaria, where increased rate of calcification were attributed to high pCO2 conditions experience in sediment (Waldbusser et al. 2010).
-Further analysis of the mechanisms evoked by these organisms during metamorphosis into adults may provide insight into successful adaptation mechansisms to cope with the environmental conditions predicted to occur as a result of anthropogenic CO2 emissions and climate change.
+In addition, the expression of several genes associated with processes such as calcium ion binding, metabolism, translation, or stress response, were not different in juvenile clams exposed to elevated pCO2.
+While there is a need for additional studies that examine different life stages, these data indicate juvenile clams could be relatively more resilient to elevated pCO2 conditions expected to occur this century when compared with other aquatic invertebrates of the same life stage (xxxxxxxx).
+This resiliency is consistent with their life history as adults are infaunal and live buried in sediment where pCO2 is typically higher due to respiration and decomposition.
+Adaptation has been observed in other sub-benthic bivalves including the hard clam, Mercinaria mercenaria, where increased rates of calcification were attributed to high pCO2 conditions experience in sediment (Waldbusser et al. 2010).
+Further analysis of the mechanisms evoked by these organisms during metamorphosis into adults may provide insight into successful adaptation strategies to cope with the environmental conditions predicted to occur as a result of anthropogenic CO2 emissions and climate change.

 Acknowledgements

 The authors would like to Dr. Emily Carrington and Dr. Michael O’Donnell for letting us use their facility and their technical support.
-We would also like to thank Joth Davis and Taylor Shellfish Farms for supplying the juvenile Funding for this research was provided by Washington Sea Grant and a National Oceanographic and Atmospheric Administrations Saltonstall-Kennedy Grant (# NA09NMF4270093).
+We would also like to thank Joth Davis and Taylor Shellfish Farms for supplying the juvenile clams.
+Funding for this research was provided by Washington Sea Grant and a National Oceanographic and Atmospheric Administrations Saltonstall-Kennedy Grant (# NA09NMF4270093).

 References